jboonstra/biblesearch_api_docs/index.md

 title: Introduction
 ---

-# ABS BibleSearch API Documentation
+# ABS Bible Search API Documentation

 ## Introduction

-The ABS BS API is available via XML requests served over HTTP using [RESTful resources][rest].
+The ABS Bible Search API is available via XML requests served over HTTP using [RESTful resources][rest].
 Accessing Bible passages via API is a read-only process; you may access this content via HTTP GET requests.
 To interact with user-specific features like accounts, tags, and notes, you may read and write to the API using all four HTTP verbs (GET/POST/PUT/DELETE).

-Because the ABS BS API is accessible via HTTP, you may use a regular browser to view all GET requests for the API.
+Because the ABS Bible Search API is accessible via HTTP, you may use a regular browser to view all GET requests for the API.
 We recommend using Firefox for this, since it will happily render XML in the browser.
-For many URLs in the ABS BS application, you may simply append .xml to the URL to retrieve the corresponding API response for that URL.
+For many URLs in the ABS Bible Search application, you may simply append .xml to the URL to retrieve the corresponding API response for that URL.
 For example, /versions/niv/books becomes /versions/niv/books.xml to retrieve the XML version.

-You may also retrieve JSON responses from the ABS BS application by appending .js to the request URL.
+You may also retrieve JSON responses from the ABS Bible Search application by appending .js to the request URL.
 For example, /versions/niv/books becomes /versions/niv/books.js to retrieve the JSON version.

 ## Authentication

 All requests to the ABS API are authenticated via an existing ABS user account -- you do not need a special API user account to access the API.
 All users have full read access to all Bible passages.
 For user-specific content such as account information, tags, and notes, users have full read and write access, but only to their own content.

-API Authentication is done via an authentication token, which you'll find on your [account settings page][settings] in the ABS BS application.
+API Authentication is done via an authentication token, which you'll find on your [account settings page][settings] in the ABS Bible Search application.
 Every request must include your API key.
 If necessary for your development environment, you may pass a dummy password along with your request.

 Here is an example of how to use [Curl][3] to access our API.
 (The dummy password "X" is being passed with this request.)